NoriSte/ui-testing-best-practices/sections/generic-best-practices/reaching-ui-state.md

 ### Application actions

-Cypress gives complete control of your application.
+Cypress gives you complete control of your application.
 You can bypass the page object abstraction layer (which is detached from your application), access the UI directly via `cy.get()`, have access to the API, database, and even access the source code.

-Application actions are shortcuts that allows to access internal utilities in order to save time.
-A simple example could be a `cy.signup()` custom command that goes to the registration form and invokes directly the callback of the registration form instead of filling the form and clicking the registration button.
+Application actions are shortcuts that allow you to access internal utilities in order to save time.
+A simple example could be a `cy.signup()` custom command that goes to the registration form and invokes the callback of the registration form instead of filling the form and clicking the registration button.

 Here is a quick example of how you would allow source code access to Cypress in an Angular application.
 ```javascript